FC Karpaty Lviv: Ukrainian League (1991–present)

 Since Ukraine gained its independence, Karpaty have primarily participated in Ukrainian Premier League competitions.
 They reached 3rd place in 1997–98, their highest Ukrainian top division finish to date, and were Ukrainian Cup runners-up twice, losing both times to Dynamo Kyiv in the final.

 The thirteenth season in Ukrainian Premier League became an unfortunate one for Karpaty and in the 2003–04 season the team was relegated to the Persha Liha.
-However, Karpaty remained there only for two seasons and in the 2005–06 season, the club was successful in taking second place in the Persha Liha, which promoted them to the Vyscha Liha the following year.
+However, Karpaty remained there only for two seasons, and in the 2005–06 season, the club was successful in taking second place in the Persha Liha, which promoted them to the Vyscha Liha the following year.

-In August 2017 the president of the club Petro Dyminskyi while driving near Lviv ran into another car killing a younger lady.
-Few days later he left Ukraine on a private jet as the police started investigation.
-In December 2017 the district court in Kyiv gave an order to detain him and asked Interpol for assistance.
+In August 2017, the president of the club Petro Dyminskyi while driving near Lviv ran into another car, killing a young lady.
+A few days later he left Ukraine on a private jet as the police started the investigation.
+In December 2017, the district court in Kyiv gave an order to detain him and asked Interpol for assistance.
 In 2018 Dyminskyi appealed to Interpol to ignore the request.
 Dyminskyi is still at large and hiding.

 It was then Oleh Smaliychuk became among main executives of the club as a vice-president.
 Karpaty avoided relegation in previous 2016–17 season due to administrative sanctions that were imposed against FC Dnipro.
 In June 2017 Karpaty replaced its head coach with foreign specialist Sergio Navarro, while Argentinian Dario Drudi who recently worked in FC Zirka Kropyvnytskyi became the club's executive director.
 To the club were also brought several Spanish speaking players.